YASHISOG/Brave-3X-ByYash--The-Ultimate-Browser-/README.md

 Install Link - https://bit.ly/brave3xbyyash
 ====================================================================================================================

+The Images Folder Really Don't Matter
+U can Just Leave It LOL!
+It's smetimes loaded and sometimes not So Ignore It!

 => Coded By Yash And Have Many Features,
 Still In Development But Have Been Improving!